SICPA: Worldwide expansion

 Since then, the company has extended its worldwide market reach.
 In 1982, the company won a contract from the US Bureau of Engraving and Printing to provide the ink for the US Dollar.
 In 1987, the first bank note using OVI colour-changing ink was issued in Thailand.
 The firm also supplied the inks for the new Euro notes in 2002.

 That same year, SICPA acquired the security ink segment of American company Flint Ink.

+In 2006, SICPA introduced its new generation of banknote security technology.

 SICPA's factory relocated to Chavornay in 1990.

 The company underwent restructuring in 1996 following a failed investment in Australia.
 As a result, two Swiss banks, the Société de banque suisse (SBS) et la Banque cantonale vaudoise (BCV), took partial control of the firm, Albert Amon retired, and his sons Philippe and Maurice joined the board of directors.

 In 2001, SICPA entered the market for authentication and traceability solutions through the launch of a "Product Safety" division, offering anti-counterfeit solutions and improving the collection of taxes on products such as tobacco, alcohol and currently also Medical cannabis.

 Three years later, in 2004, the first track and trace contract was signed with the government of Malaysia.
 Other contracts were signed for tobacco tracing in California (2005) and Massachusetts (2010), Brazil (2007 and 2010 for beer and tobacco), Turkey (2007), Morocco (2010) and Kenya (2013).

 SICPA also used to be active in the production of packaging inks, but sold that business to German company Siegwerk in 2005 for an undisclosed amount.
 The acquisition made Siegwerk the second largest manufacturer of packaging ink in the world.

 SICPA acquired the production unit of Italian company Olivetti I-Jet in 2014, after having already purchased the R&D unit the year before.
 It is also present in Ecuador.
 Also in 2014, SICPA acquired Cabot Security Materials Inc., based out of Albuquerque, New Mexico.

 With cannabis becoming legal in several US states for medical purposes, SICPA introduced its cannabis tracking program to the US, notably in California.

+Diversification of Business Activities

+Switzerland

+In June 2023, SICPA launched the Unlimitrust Campus near its corporate headquarters in Prilly, Switzerland as a hub for regional industry actors to collaborate and develop new security solutions and technologies.
+In November 2023, Unlimitrust Campus officially joined the seven other technopoles in Vaud under the umbrella of the canton’s innovation and investment promotion agency, Innovaud.
+Unlimitrust Campus currently hosts cybersecurity and artificial intelligence companies such as Approach Cyber, Aica, Ruag, Effixis and Visium.